 But you're probably wondering, how do I release him from the command?

 So how do you go about this?
 Obviously, you need to have your dog sitting nicely at your left side to begin.
-Wait until he is not trying to pop up right away, but is content to listen to you and sit quietly.
+Wait until he is not trying to pop up right away, but is sitting quietly.

-You need to choose a word that you will use.
-I use the word "Okay", but I've had clients use the words "Free", "Release", "Go on", or any other word you'd like!
-It really doesn't matter which word you choose, but keep it short, and be sure to always use the same word for this command to avoid confusing your dog.
+Choose a word to use as a command.
+It really doesn't matter which word you choose ("Okay", "Release", "Free"), but keep it short, and be sure to always use the same word for this command to avoid confusing your dog.

 Got your word picked?
-Alright, let's take it away!
-With your dog sitting nicely at your side, say your release command in a happy, higher-pitched, almost "sing-songy" tone of voice.
+With your dog sitting nicely at your side, say your release command in a happy, higher-pitched, almost sing-songy tone of voice.